zjestrella-r7/plugin-sdk-docs/PYTHON.md

 ### Cache

-Plugins can use persistent storage for caching files using the `enable_cache: true` in the plugin spec file.
+Plugins can use persistent storage for caching files using the `enable_cache: true` in the metadata section of plugin spec file.
 `/var/cache` can then be used for storage across all the plugin's containers but not in containers of other plugins.
+For plugins that download down files from the internet, it makes it easy to check if the file already exists in the cache.

 Example
 ```